mrgps1999/SOEN_6431/README.md

 Summary:
 The literal "Month" is duplicated three times in the code, which can lead to maintenance issues and decrease code readability.
 It's recommended to define a constant with a descriptive name to avoid duplication and improve code maintainability.

-3) Category: Code Formatting
+3) Category: Code Smell

-Error: Declare “Sales Table” on a Separate Line.
-Code Smell Type: Readability
+Error: Missing Try-with-resources or Finally Clause for "PreparedStatement" Code Smell Type: Resource Management
 Summary:
-Declaring the variable "Sales Table" on the same line could hinder code readability.
-It's better to declare each variable on a separate line, making the code more organized and easier to understand.
+In this code, there is a missing try-with-resources or finally clause to properly handle the "PreparedStatement" object.
+The "PreparedStatement" is a resource that requires proper cleanup after its usage to release any associated system resources and avoid potential resource leaks.

 4) Category: Code Logic